George8724/ECE285SP19/README.md

 # Multi-Object detection using DeepLearning

 ## Description
-This is project C, training a multi-object detection classifier using tensorflow API on Windows 10.
+This is project C, training a multi-object detection classifier using TensorFlow API on Windows 10.

 ## Requirements
 Install package 'tensorflow' as follow: